keyboardDrummer/SmartReactives/README.md

 ## Automatic NotifyPropertyChanged
-Below is an example that shows how SmartReactives will automatically call PropertyChanged for properties even when their value has changed indirectly, meaning by a change in an underlying property.
+This an example shows how SmartReactives will automatically call PropertyChanged for properties even when their value has changed indirectly, meaning by a change in an underlying property.
+Note that this example uses Postsharp.

 ```c#
 class Calculator : HasNotifyPropertyChanged